 What is AC Current?

-The AC current changes its polarity and magnitude periodically and continuously with respect to time.
-The Ac current can be produced with a device named an alternator that produces the alternating current.
+The AC current also known as Alternating Current changes its polarity and magnitude periodically and continuously with respect to time.
+The Ac current can be produced with an alternator that produces the alternating current.

 Waveforms of AC Current